Darkery/AQI/docs/README.md

 # Welcome to the project *AQI* wiki!

-> AQI is cool tool to send AQI(Air Quality Index) to your wechat.
+> AQI is cool tool to send AQI(Air Quality Index) to your mailbox.